Wodan58/joy1/doc/JOYimplJOY.md

 --------------------

 The document `j09imp.html` warns that numeric constants should not be larger than what a machine word can contain.
 This define allows that restriction to be forgotten.
 Literals that are too large for an integer are automatically converted to double.
-With loss of precision.
-Without warning.
+With loss of precision and without warning.

 Existing changes
 ================